Rediscover your play personality type to feel happier

 Cuz life’s one big ole playground, my friend.

-And it’s never too late to get out there, have more fun, and play!
+And it’s never too late to enjoy life and play!

 In your own unique and special way.